SuperSlicer-org/SuperSlicer-Docs/docs/getting-started/preferences.md

 ### Dark Mode

+!!! note

-Note: This is only available on Windows.
+    This is only available on Windows.
     Linux and MacOS follow the system setting for Dark/Light mode for the application

 ![Image Notes](assets/preferences/dark_mode.png)